Computer Upgrade - 2019

 My Computer: Purchased 01 Nov 2019 / Next upgrade planned for Nov of 2024

-Update: As of 06 Nov 2023 - New iMac models (with M3 chips) were announced 30 Oct, 2023.
+Update: As of 03 Jul 2024- New iMac models (with M3 chips) were announced 30 Oct, 2023.
 On the 6th of Nov, Apple confirmed that there will be no 27" iMacs.
 New MacMini models announced 17 Jan, 2023.
 If I had to replace my 27" iMac (Which has an Intel CPU (see above)) today, I would likely purchase a Mac mini with M2 PRO 12-core CPU/19-core GPU and 32GB of memory (the max possible on the M2 PRO Mac mini) & 2TB SSD storage.
 I would purchase the MacMini M2 model over the new 24" iMac with M3 chips.
-I would have to add a display (Mac mini doesn't come with a monitor), possibly an LG 27" 4K monitor, and I would need to purchase a separate webcam (Mac mini with a 2nd party monitor would need a camer and microphone for Facetime).
+I would have to add a display (Mac mini doesn't come with a monitor); possibly a BenQ PD3205U|31.5" 4K/UHD monitor, and I would need to purchase a separate webcam (Mac mini with a 2nd party monitor would need a camera and microphone for Facetime).
 I'm good to go for sound.
 My Bose speakers (see below) will work fine with the Mac mini.
-The Mac mini, monitor and webcam should cost me approximately ~$3,000.
+The Mac mini, monitor and webcam should cost me approximately ~$3,500.
 I already have a good keyboard, Magic Trackpad and second 27" 4K monitor, but I would probably replace my USB hubs with a newer Mac mini specific dock/hub with more/expanded connectivity ports (and possibly an integrated storage bay/enclosure).
 That might tack on an additional amount; as much as $300.00 more.
+I'm still holding out hope that Apple will release (now that the M4 has been introduced to the MacBook lineup) a refreshed MacMini with an M4 chip (skipping M3 altogether) in late 2024 (Hopefully before Christmas).
+Just in time for my planned upgrade.

 Hardware/Primary Desktop machine: